Bakersfield Field Sobriety Tests

 - Failure of the officer to give adequate instructions

 By calling a Bakersfield criminal defense attorney at our firm, you can receive proper representation to protect your rights.
-We have decades of experience in criminal defense law and can help you fight DUI charges that were the result of a field sobriety test.
+We have decades of experience in criminal defense law and can help you through the DUI process and the charges that were the result of a field sobriety test.
 The penalties for drunk driving are severe, so it is important to obtain experienced legal counsel for your DUI case.

-Contact the Law Offices of Kyle J. Humphrey if you are in need of an experienced DUI attorney to fight for your freedom.
+Contact Humphrey & Thompson at (661) 327-1360 if you are in need of an experienced Bakersfield DUI lawyer to fight for your freedom.